-All returns are due for filing and the tax due for payment by 15 April following year end.
+All returns are due for filing and the tax due for payment by 15 April in the following year.
 Extensions can be obtained but interest will be charged on any tax paid after 15 April.
 Note that US citizens filing income tax returns whilst resident outside the US, for example in Australia, are entitled to submit their returns up to two months later - June 15 - although if they have taxes owing they may be charged interest for this period.

-There is a requirement for an individual who is leaving the US permanently and is not a Citizen or Green Card holder to file a departing alien income tax return.
+Any individual who is leaving the US permanently and who is not a citizen or green card holder (permanent resident) is required to file a departing alien income tax return.
 This must be filed before leaving the country and, if it shows a balance owing, this tax must be paid at that time.
 If this return shows a refund, the refund is not issued until the final return is prepared and filed after the end of the year.

-Any remuneration for US services paid after arriving in Australia will affect the Australian income tax liability on other income, which is taxable here, so planning payments of remuneration can be beneficial.
+Any remuneration for US services paid after arriving in Australia may affect the Australian income tax liability on other income, which is taxable here, so planning the payment of remuneration can be beneficial.

-If the individual is resident in a state that imposes income tax, advice should be sought on the effect of leaving on their status in that state.
+If an individual is resident in a state that imposes income tax, advice should also be sought on the effect of leaving on their status in that state.

 For those with the necessary time, experience and interest we've also included for download below a copy of the US Australia Double Tax Agreement and Technical Explanations (1983 and 2001):

 - US - Australian Double Taxation Convention - 1982

 - US - Australian DTA - Technical Explanation - 1983

 - US - Australian DTA - Technical Explanation - 2001

 US citizens and green card holders resident in Australia will typically need to continue submitting annual US tax returns and meeting other compliance requirements, and we address their situation more fully on a separate page, dealing with US tax advice and services in Australia.